stevarino/cubed-tube/README.md

 in order.
 However as the project developed and I became more familiar with the YouTube space, a general solution seemed ideal.

 Want to build your own?
-Check the tutorial!
+[Check out the tutorial!](https://github.com/stevarino/cubed-tube/blob/master/docs/tutorial.md)

 ## Motivation